actionhero/www.actionherojs.com/tutorials/web-server.md

 ## Hosts

 Actionhero allows you to define a collection of host headers which this API server will allow access from.
-You can set these via `config.servers.web.allowedRequestHosts`.
+You can set these via `config.web.allowedRequestHosts`.
 If the `Host` header of a client does not match one of those listed (protocol counts!), they will be redirected to the first one present.

-You can also set `process.env.ALLOWED_HOSTS` which will be parsed as a comma-separated list of Hosts which will set `config.servers.web.allowedRequestHosts`
+You can also set `process.env.ALLOWED_HOSTS` which will be parsed as a comma-separated list of Hosts which will set `config.web.allowedRequestHosts`

 ## Parameters

-Params provided by the user (GET, POST, etc for http and https servers, setParam for TCP clients, and passed to action calls from a web socket client) will be checked against a whitelist defined by your action (can be disabled in `/config/servers/web.js`).
+Params provided by the user (GET, POST, etc for http and https servers, setParam for TCP clients, and passed to action calls from a web socket client) will be checked against a whitelist defined by your action (can be disabled in `/config/web.ts`).
 Variables defined in your actions by `action.inputs` will be added to your whitelist.
 Special params which the api will always accept are:

 ```ts
 [